Andrewon/Memholes/misc/Project Documents/Individual_Assignment_Specifications.md

 - How to Evaluate: If the user is able to change the verification status of a selected pothole from the website.
 - Outcome of Task: xxx (Description; filled in at end of iteration)

-### Task 3: Update Report
+### Task 3: Show Edit Name if User is Submitter

-- Description: User can add information to existing reported potholes.
+- Description: Only show edit name if current user is poster.
-- How to Evaluate: If a user can add more information or edit an existing pothole from the website.
+- How to Evaluate: If user is the poster they can see edit name option.
+If user is not poster then edit name is missing.
 - Outcome of Task: xxx (Description; filled in at end of iteration)

-### Task 4: Report Pothole as Fixed
+### Task 4: Update Name Column of Selected Pothole

-- Description: User can mark reported pothole as fixed.
+- Description: User is able to change the pothole name of a selected pothole.
-- How to Evaluate: If a user can mark a reported pothole as fixed from the website.
+- How to Evaluate: If the user is able to change the name of a selected pothole from the website.
 - Outcome of Task: xxx (Description; filled in at end of iteration)

 ### Task 5: Report Duplicate Potholes

+- Description: User can submit a report that two potholes are the same from the list view.
+- How to Evaluate: If a user can report duplicate potholes from the website.
+- Outcome of Task: xxx (Description; filled in at end of iteration)

+### Task 6: Show Combine Option if Admin Bit Set

+- Description: Only show combine option if current user is an administrator.
+- How to Evaluate: If user is an administrator they can see combine option.
+If user is not an administrator then the combine option missing.
+- Outcome of Task: xxx (Description; filled in at end of iteration)

+### Task 7: Combine Duplicate Posts

+- Description: User is able to combine submissions.
+- How to Evaluate: If user is able to combine submissions from website.
+- Outcome of Task: xxx (Description; filled in at end of iteration)

+### Task 8: Report Fixed Potholes

-- Description: User can combine duplicate pothole reports.
+- Description: User can submit a report that a pothole is fixed.
-- How to Evaluate: If a user can combine duplicate potholes from the website.
+- How to Evaluate: If a user can report a fixed potholes from the website.
+- Outcome of Task: xxx (Description; filled in at end of iteration)

+### Task 9: Show Fixed Option if Admin Bit Set

+- Description: Only show fixed option if current user is an administrator.
+- How to Evaluate: If user is an administrator they can see fixed option.
+If user is not an administrator then the fixed option missing.
+- Outcome of Task: xxx (Description; filled in at end of iteration)

+### Task 10: Update Fixed Column for Each Checked in Table

+- Description: User is able to change the fixed status of a selected pothole.
+- How to Evaluate: If the user is able to change the fixed status of a selected pothole from the website.
+- Outcome of Task: xxx (Description; filled in at end of iteration)

+### Task 11: Show Edit Pothole if Admin Bit Set

+- Description: Only show edit pothole if current user is administrator.
+- How to Evaluate: If user is an administrator they can see edit pothole option.
+If user is not an administrator then the edit pothole option is missing.
+- Outcome of Task: xxx (Description; filled in at end of iteration)

+### Task 12: Update Entry of Selected Pothole

+- Description: User is able to change the pothole information.
+- How to Evaluate: If the user is able to edit a selected pothole from the website.
 - Outcome of Task: xxx (Description; filled in at end of iteration)

 ## Tasks: "Ty" Thomas Goodman